 Born on this date in 1912, was infielder Cookie Lavagetto, who played for the Pirates from 1934-36.
 He played 2B his rookie season, getting into 87 games in which he hit .220 with 46 RBI’s and 41 runs scored.
 Cookie played both 2B and 3B in 1935, hitting .290 in 78 games.
 He received even less playing time the following year hitting .244 in 60 games.
 Following the season the Pirates traded him to the Brooklyn Dodgers for veteran starting pitcher Ed Brandt.
 Cookie broke out with the Dodgers, making four straight all-star teams before leaving to serve in WW2.
 He missed four full seasons, returning for two more years with the Dodgers before finishing his career in the minors.

 Finally, born on this date in 1868, was George Fox, a first baseman/catcher for the 1899 Pirates.
 Fox had a long stretch between his two short stints in the majors, eight years to be exact.
 He made his major league debut in July of 1891 for the Louisville Colonels of the American Association.
 Fox played six games at third base for them and showed well in the field, but he had his troubles at the plate.
 He went 2-for-19, with a triple and two RBI’s.
 He then spent the next nine seasons playing all over minor league teams in Pennsylvania.
-In fact, he made his pro debut in 1889 with a team from Lebanon, Pa, then eventually his career to him to teams in Hazelton, Lancaster, Reading, Danville, Allentown, Shamokin, Pottsville and even Philadelphia.
+In fact, he made his pro debut in 1889 with a team from Lebanon, Pa, then eventually his career took him to teams in Hazelton, Lancaster, Reading, Danville, Allentown, Shamokin, Pottsville and even Philadelphia.
 Fox joined the Pirates late in 1899 and played nine games at first base and three games at catcher.
 He hit .244 in 13 games, with a homer and three RBI’s.
 He returned to the minors in 1900, his last season of pro ball.